Joyjit-Chowdhury/Burger-Shop/README.md

 # Burger-Shop
-This project is only for Educational purpose.
+This project is only for Educational purposes.
 Copyright © 2019 Joyjit Chowdhury